phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 [diverging function]: https://doc.rust-lang.org/book/first-edition/functions.html#diverging-functions
 [“never” type]: https://doc.rust-lang.org/nightly/std/primitive.never.html

-When we try `cargo build` now, we get an error that “#[panic_implementation] is an unstable feature”.
+When we try `cargo build` now, we get an error that “#[panic_handler] is an unstable feature”.

 #### Enabling Unstable Features

-The `panic_implementation` attribute was recently added and is thus still unstable and protected by a so-called _feature gate_.
+The `panic_handler` attribute was recently added and is thus still unstable and protected by a so-called _feature gate_.
 A feature gate is a special attribute that you have to specify at the top of your `main.rs` in order to use the corresponding feature.
 By doing this you basically say: “I know that this feature is unstable and that it might stop working without any warnings.
 I want to use it anyway.”

 Feature gates are not available in the stable or beta Rust compilers, only [nightly Rust] makes it possible to opt-in.
 This means that you have to use a nightly compiler for OS development for the near future (until all unstable features that we need are added are stabilized).